-Although heat is in the name, you can use a heat pump for air conditioning.
-It works by moving heat instead of generating it (unlike furnaces) which is why it is used as a two way system.
-It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of their efficiency.
+Although heat is part of the name, you can use a heat pump for air conditioning.
+It works by moving heat instead of creating it (the way a furnace does) which is why it is used as a two way unit.
+It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of energy efficiency.
 Just look at these two high quality systems from Lennox.

 XC25 Air Conditioner